-The directive will introduce additional requirements for a capital conservation buffer of CET 1 capital of 2.5% of total risk exposure, identical for all banks in the EU, and an institution-specific countercyclical capital buffer1 of up to 2.5%.
+The directive will be transposed into national law by the member states.
+It will introduce additional requirements for a capital conservation buffer of CET 1 capital of 2.5% of total risk exposure, identical for all banks in the EU, and an institution-specific countercyclical capital buffer of up to 2.5%.